thornoe/AtomSetup/README.md

 1. [Sublime Text](https://www.sublimetext.com/) is the oldest and most common of the text editors but has poor word-suggestions and updates are infrequent due to not being open source
 2. [Visual Studio](https://visualstudio.microsoft.com/) by Microsoft.
 One of many pros is that it allows you to edit Jupyter Notebooks outside of your browser

-Compared to the two above, Atom can have slower performance but offers better functionality with GitHub when collaborating on a project.
+Compared to the two above, Atom can have slower performance but offers the best functionality with GitHub when collaborating on a project.

 ## General installation of Atom:
 -   Follow the installation guide <https://flight-manual.atom.io/getting-started/sections/installing-atom/>
 -   To install Atom packages either
     1. Press `ctrl+,` in Atom and search for packages under 'install'
     2. Or open the terminal (e.g. Command Prompt in Windows) and run a command like `apm install file-icons`.
 The first time run `apm` to check apm is installed correctly
 -   The choice of UI Theme and Syntax Theme is highly subjective.
-I find [seti-ui](https://atom.io/themes/seti-ui) and [seti-syntax](https://atom.io/themes/seti-syntax) very pleasant.
+I find [seti-ui](https://atom.io/themes/seti-ui) and [seti-syntax](https://atom.io/themes/seti-syntax) very pleasant

 ## LaTeX
 -   [TeXLive](https://www.tug.org/texlive/acquire-netinstall.html) works with atom-latex, MiKTeX does not